Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I teach courses on modern Nordic and European history in the Department of Scandinavian Studies, and as part of the BA European and Political Studies.

-I also contribute to SCAN 1303 Histories and Cultures of the Nordic Region; and to the core course of the MA Transnationalism.
-I supervise BA and MA dissertations in ESPS, Scandinavian Studies and for different MA programmes.
+I also contribute to SCAN 7310 Nordic Politics and Society; SCAN 1303 Histories and Cultures of the Nordic Region; the first year ESPS core course and the MA Transnationalism core course.
+I supervise BA dissertations in ESPS and Scandinavian Studies and for different MA programmes.